ozanbariscem/godot-mod-support-example/README.md

 # Why?
  - Modding is awesome.
  - You can treat your DLCs as mods.
- - You can change or update a part of game with small updates.
+ - You can change or update a part of the game with small updates.
 Unlike PUBG where we have to download the entire game again just for a 2 line change.
  - I believe to make an actually modable game you have to make that game by moding it yourself.

 # How it works?